China Family Classic Tour

 Price Per Person in US Dollars

-The price for children is about 60–70% of the adult price, depending on the number of people in the group and the itinerary.
+2. The price for children is about 60–70% of the adult price, depending on the number of adults in the group and the itinerary.

 Your personal guide and driver will meet you and your family at the airport, and transfer you to the hotel in a non-smoking private van, making sure your holiday gets off to a smooth start.
 Your guide will help you check-in.